samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

 ```

 Notice the relationship between the `[Slot(Name = "acme.foo")]` C# code, and the way we invoke the `acme.foo`
 slot from Hyperlambda afterwards.
-It might help to imagine Hyperlambda as simply a string/type Dictionary,
+It might help to imagine Hyperlambda as a simple string/type Dictionary,
 which resolves an object from your IoC container, using the name of the node as the key.

-If you want to create your own `ISlot` classes, you'll have to reference the NuGet
+To create your own slots, follow the recipe below.
-called `magic.signals.contracts`, implement the `ISlot` interface, and mark your class with the `Slot` attribute,
-passing in the name of your slot as your `Name` property.
-Below is a list of things you'll have to do, in the
-specified order.

-1. Reference NuGet package `magic.signals.contracts` in your project.
+1. Reference the NuGet package `magic.signals.contracts` in your project.
 2. Create your class, and implement the `ISlot` interface.
 3. Mark your class with the `Slot` attribute, giving it an adequate `Name` property value.

+**Notice** - You can also implement `ISlotAsync` if you want to create an `async` slot.

 ### The gory details

+At the heart of Hyperlambda is the **[eval]** slot, this slot is responsible for executing your lambda object,
+and it follows a couple of simple rules.

 All nodes starting with a _"."_ will be ignored, and not attempted to raised from the Hyperlambda evaluator.
 This has two benefits.